dylanquaale/Text-Editor/README.md

 ### Description

 The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.
+This app is a web text editor where the user can create notes or code snippets with or without an internet connection and where the user can save them for later use.

 ### Contribution
 Go to my github download and unzip the file. load file locally and you should be good to go.